tejas-sanghavi/magento2-custom-order-processing/readme.md

 ### Manual Installation

-1. Upload the zip under directory structure in your Magento installation:
+1. Upload the code under directory structure in your Magento installation:
    ```
-   app/code/
+   app/code/Vendor/CustomOrderProcessing/
    ```

 2. Enable the module: